garden-io/garden/docs/reference/template-strings/custom-commands.md

 The currently running Garden CLI command, without positional arguments or option flags.
 This can be handy to e.g. change some variables based on whether you're running `garden test` or some other specific command.

-Note that this will currently always resolve to `"run workflow"` when running Workflows, as opposed to individual workflow step commands.
+Note that this will currently always resolve to `"run-workflow"` when running Workflows, as opposed to individual workflow step commands.
 This may be revisited at a later time, but currently all configuration is resolved once for all workflow steps.

 | Type     |
 | -------- |